 Low blood pressure and other side effects may occur if you’re not getting enough nutrients.

-Low levels of vitamin B-12, folic acid, and iron can cause anemia.
-This condition happens when your body can’t make enough blood.
-Anemia can lower blood pressure.
-This in turn can cause low blood pressure.
+Low levels of vitamin B12, folic acid, and iron can cause anemia.
+This condition happens when your body can’t make enough blood and can cause low blood pressure.

 Your doctor may recommend changes to your daily diet and taking supplements.